mirandabohm/Stock_Predictor/README.md

 ![Conda Shell conda env list](images/virtualenv1.png)

 Note the \* (asterisk), which indicates the environment that is currently activated.
+The active virtual environment also prefixes the command line with its name in (parenthesis).
+As you can see in the image above, we are currently in (tfgpu) on my local machine.

 If you would like to create new environment, use the following code - and replace 'environmentname' with the name of your choice:

 ``` $ conda create --name environmentname ```